Planetbiru/MagicObject/manual/includes/_entity.md

 Users can join entities with other entities.
 This joining can be done in stages, not limited to just two levels.
 Please note that using multi-level joins will reduce application performance and waste resource usage.
 Consider denormalizing the database for applications with large amounts of data.

 The following example is a two-level entity join.
-Users can develop it, for example by joining the `Album` or `Artist` entity with other new entities.
+Users can expand it into three levels, for example by joining the `Album` or `Artist` entity with another new entity.

 WARNING:
 Don't join entities recursively because it will make the system carry out an endless process.